Ada-Developers-Academy/core-unit-2/api-4-read-update-delete/read-one-book-2.md

 Our goals for this lesson are to:
 - Practice defining routes that read model records
-- Access a database record from the back-end layer
+- Access a particular database record from the back-end layer

 We will build our Hello Books API to fulfill the following feature: